2012 Indian Grand Prix

 The 2012 Indian Grand Prix (formally known as the 2012 Formula 1 Airtel Indian Grand Prix) was a Formula One motor race held on 28 October 2012 at the Buddh International Circuit in Greater Noida, Uttar Pradesh, India.
 The race was the seventeenth round of the 2012 championship, and marked the second running of the Indian Grand Prix.

 Sebastian Vettel started the race from pole position.
-Vettel won the race for the second consecutive year, but despite leading every lap of the race, he was denied a Grand Chelem when Jenson Button set the fastest lap of the race.
+Vettel won the race for the second consecutive year, but despite leading every lap of the race, he was denied a Grand Slam when Jenson Button set the fastest lap of the race.
 The organisers of the race invited sport shooter Gagan Narang, who won a bronze medal for India at the London Olympics, to wave the chequered flag.
+Fernando Alonso and Mark Webber completed the podium by finishing second and third.

+His fourth consecutive win enabled Vettel to increase his advantage over Alonso to 16 points heading into the final three rounds of the season.
+While Räikkönen remained third with 173 points, Webber overtook Hamilton for fourth in the standings, meaning that the three drivers behind Vettel and Alonso were only covered by eight points.
+Despite their big deficit towards Vettel, all of the top five drivers still remained in contention of winning the Drivers' Championship.
+Meanwhile, Lotus was mathematically eliminated from contention regarding the Constructors' Championship, whilst Red Bull increased the gap to Ferrari to 91 points, with 129 points remaining.

 Report

 Background

 Sergio Pérez was taken ill ahead of the race, forcing Sauber to run test and reserve driver Esteban Gutiérrez in his place for the first free practice session.
 Pérez was able to return to the car for the second practice session.
 Valtteri Bottas once again ran in place of Bruno Senna at Williams, while Giedo van der Garde drove Heikki Kovalainen's Caterham.

 Ferrari was the centre of controversy over the course of the weekend when they displayed the flag of the Italian Navy on the nose of the F2012 in support of the Italian sailors held by Indian authorities over a shooting incident that resulted in the deaths of two Indian fishermen in February 2012.

 Tyre supplier Pirelli brought its silver-banded hard compound tyre as the harder "prime" tyre and the yellow-banded soft compound tyre as the softer "option" tyre.

 Following track invasions by stray dogs in 2011, race organisers took precautions by installing ultrasonic devices around the circuit to deter animals from accessing the circuit.